 Haematocrit measures the amount of space red blood cells take up in the blood.
 It is reported as a percentage (0 to 100) or a proportion (0 to 1).

 The platelet count is the number of platelets in a given volume of blood.
-Both increases and decreases can point to bleeding or clotting disorders.
+Both increases and decreases can point to bleeding or bone marrow disorders.

 Mean corpuscular volume (MCV) is a measurement of the average size of your RBCs.
 The MCV is elevated when your RBCs are larger than normal (macrocytic), for example in anaemia caused by vitamin B12 deficiency or folic acid deficiency.
 When the MCV is decreased, your RBCs are smaller than normal (microcytic), which may indicate iron deficiency anaemia, inflammation or occasionally thalassaemias.